Sam's Town Hotel and Gambling Hall, Las Vegas: History

 By 1998, Sam's Town sought to broaden its customer base beyond the 55-to-65 age demographic, hoping to attract both younger and older clients.
 The property was also considered too small to meet customer demand.
 An $86 million renovation and expansion took place from 1999 to 2000, a project which toned down the property's country theme.
 The Western Emporium was gutted to make way for more casino space, and other new features included an updated buffet, a pool, a child-care center, and a third parking garage.
 Sam's Town also added an 18-screen Century Theatres facility, which would help it to compete against newer, nearby rivals Boulder Station and Sunset Station.
 Another new feature was Sam's Town Live, a 1,050-seat showroom, which helped to broaden the property's client base.

 The Killers, a Las Vegas-based band, named their 2006 album Sam's Town in honor of the property.

 From 2007 to 2008, Sam's Town spent $20 million on upgrades to remain competitive, as the opening of nearby Eastside Cannery approached.
 Changes included sports book improvements and dining updates.
 In 2014, Boyd Gaming made a deal for the RV park to rebrand as a Kampgrounds of America franchise.
 A new restaurant, Angry Butcher Steakhouse, debuted in 2016.

+Between 2016 and to 2020, the casino held several boxing events, featuring well-known promotional companies such as Mayweather Promotions, Roy Jones Jr. Boxing Promotions and TGB Promotions regularly hosting events.

 As of 2017, the casino includes 120681 sqft of gaming space.
 In 2023, it became the last known casino to remove Full Pay Deuces Wild, a variant of video poker known for its vulnerability to advantage play.